Green Impact is now open at Melbourne for the 2019 program cycle. Will you join us this year to be a part of the change?

-- Participants take part in Green Impact by completing actions and recording them in an online workbook.
+- Participants take part in Green Impact by completing actions and recording them in an online toolkit.

-- All team members can have access to the workbook if they wish.
+- All team members can have access to the toolkit if they wish.

 - Actions are grouped into themed criteria such as waste and recycling, energy, water, engagement, procurement, health and wellbeing, biodiversity, and travel.

 - Participants progress through these simple, clear and easy criteria, completing multiple actions within the workbook to work towards a bronze, silver or gold accreditation, and NEW sustainable labs accreditation.

-Detailed instructions on how to use the workbook and how to achieve accreditation are included in the GI Toolkit.
+Detailed instructions on how to use the toolkit and how to achieve accreditation are included in the Green Impact Toolkit User Guide (PDF).

-- Submit your workbook by the 29th August.
+- Submit your toolkit by the 22nd August.

-- Your online workbook will be audited by student auditors.
+- Your online toolkit will be audited by student auditors in September.